-- Job content and task design: Lack of variety, fragmented or meaningless work, underuse of skills, or under-skilled for work. - Workload and pace: Overload or underload, high levels of time pressure, lack of control over pacing. - Work schedule: Shift work, inflexible work schedules, unpredictable hours, long or unsocial hours. - Job control: Low participation in decision making, lack of control over work. - Environment and equipment: Unsafe equipment and resources, poor physical working conditions. - Organisational culture: Poor communication, low levels of support for problem-solving and personal development, and unclear organisational objectives. - Interpersonal relationships at work: Social or physical isolation, poor relationships with colleagues and superiors, interpersonal conflicts, lack of social support. - Role in organisation: Role ambiguity, role conflict, responsibility for people. - Career development: Career stagnation and uncertainty, under- or overpromotion, job insecurity, poor pay, and low social value of work. - Home-work interface: Conflicting demands of work and home, low support at home, dual-career problems.
+- Job content and task design: Lack of variety, fragmented or meaningless work, underuse of skills, or under-skilled for work. - Workload and pace: Overload or underload, high levels of time pressure, lack of control over pacing. - Work schedule: Shift working, inflexible work schedules, unpredictable hours, long or unsocial hours. - Job control: Low participation in decision making, lack of control over work. - Environment and equipment: Unsafe equipment and resources, poor physical working conditions. - Organisational culture: Poor communication, low levels of support for problem-solving and personal development, unclarity in organisational objectives. - Interpersonal relationships at work: Social or physical isolation, poor relationships with colleagues and superiors, interpersonal conflicts, lack of social support. - Role in organisation: Role ambiguity, role conflict, responsibility for people. - Career development: Career stagnation and uncertainty, under- or overpromotion, job insecurity, poor pay, and low social value of work.

 The repercussions of unaddressed psychosocial risks can extend beyond employee health to financial losses for the organisation.
 These losses manifest in several ways.
 For example, employees under significant stress may experience presenteeism, manifesting as reduced concentration, impaired decision-making, and more frequent errors.
-Moreover, unaddressed psychosocial risks can contribute to increased staff turnover, necessitating investment in recruitment, including advertisement costs and the time spent by employees managing the recruitment process.
+Moreover, unaddressed psychosocial risks can contribute to increased staff turnover, necessitating investment in recruitment.
 The European Agency for Safety and Health at Work estimates that psychosocial risks can cost businesses billions of Euros annually8.
 One of the highest costs is linked with stress-related absenteeism.
-Evidence suggests that addressing psychosocial risks and their impact on sick leave could result in substantial savings for companies and societies.9
+Evidence suggests that addressing psychosocial risks and their impact on sick leave could result in substantial savings for companies and societies.9 https://osha.europa.eu/en/themes/psychosocial-risks-and-mental-health